Accessing ODBC data sources with Oracle Database Gateway for ODBC (DG4ODBC) on Windows

 lsnrctl start

-After adding the tnsnames alias and restarting the listener, use tnsping <alias> to check that you can connect to the new service.
-If tnsping succeeds, you will get a message similar to:
+After adding the tnsnames.ora alias and restarting the listener, use tnsping alias to check that you can connect to the new service.
+If tnsping succeeds, you'll get a message similar to:

 tnsping fb